TheNexusAvenger/Roblox-The-Witching-Hour-Remastered/README.md

   with various permutations.
 The original had more types of houses, and more should be added to the remaster to make the selection more diverse.
-- Pet Textures: Some pet skins and costume item textures haven't been re-found.
+- Pet Textures: Some pet costume item textures haven't been re-found.
 They should be found or remade.
 - Item Meshes: The UI was changed from a 2D UI to a 3D UI, but the quest items were not updated.
 3D versions should be made.